 In collaboration with WMO Regional Associations, endeavour to support regional and international development and maintenance of operational AMDAR observing systems in line with national, regional and global requirements for observations.

 Note: [REF WMO Cg-XVII, Resolution 22, Global Observing System], urges Members: (4) To continue providing contributions to the AMDAR Trust Fund for the support of technical developments and capacity-building related to AMDAR.

-2. Aircraft Based Observing Systems

-General